weiran/weiran.co/src/pages/blog/2016/9/speculation-about-the-next-gpu-in-the-imac/index.md

 ---
-title: Speculation about the next GPU in the iMac
+title: "Speculation about the next GPU in the iMac"
 date: "2016-09-06T15:00:00.000Z"
 ---

 Tomorrow is Apple's big iPhone event day, with a dash of Apple Watch and software thrown in.
 However [Mark Gurman](gurman-mac) reports no new Macs at this event, so in lieu of real products announcements I thought I'd add some speculation about the new iMac GPUs now that AMD has released their brand new Radeon chips.